No easy task: Tax planning for investments involves many considerations

 Finally, remember that capital gains distributions from mutual funds can also absorb capital losses.

-The 0% rate applies to long-term gain that would be taxed at 10% or 15% based on the taxpayer’s ordinary-income rate.
+For 2017, the 0% rate applies to long-term gain that would be taxed at 10% or 15% based on the taxpayer’s ordinary-income rate.
 If you have adult children in one of these tax brackets, consider transferring appreciated or dividend-producing assets to them so they can sell the assets and enjoy the 0% rate, which also applies to qualified dividends.
 This strategy can be even more powerful if you’d be subject to the 3.8% NIIT or the 20% long-term capital gains rate if you sold the assets.
 (See the Case Study “How to qualify for the 0% capital gains rate.”)

 Investing in mutual funds is an easy way to diversify your portfolio.
 But beware of the tax pitfalls.
 First, mutual funds with high turnover rates can create income taxed at ordinary-income rates.
 Choosing funds that provide primarily long-term gains can save you more tax dollars because of the lower long-term rates.